 How you communicate with employers after an interview is an important, but often understated, step in the interview process.
 Most of the career advice surrounding job interviews discusses how to land an interview, and what to do when you get one.

-Here are two ways you should communicate with an employer after a job interview:
+Here are two ways you should follow up with an employer after a job interview:

 In your note, it's not enough just to say "thank you."
 You should also explain why you're thankful for the opportunity to interview at the company.
 Mention specific details from the interview if you can—about the company, meeting members of the team, and the position itself.